 He noted the danger of coffee farms being wiped out by the current temporary surplus, given that global coffee demand continues to grow year on year:

 “When we get to the level of prices that we are seeing today, the industry needs to look at itself and try to find ways in a spirit of shared responsibility, to somehow improve the lot of the coffee farmers.
 Especially the smallest farms.”

 Does this speak to the VCS strategist’s notion of collaboration, not competition?
 Recognising that coffee production is a complex ecosystem whose impacts extend even to the way US politicians talk about migration, what would it mean to let go of the mentality which positions farmers as the least-paid link in a global value chain?
 Would a VCS approach help to develop a resilient and sustainable way of producing the world’s coffee, where all of us prosper?

 Could the VCS approach help us to perceive the latte we buy in London as part of a global system which includes ethical and political dimensions?
 Would it help us to recognise that if we want to keep drinking those lattes, we will need to attend to the lives of farmers in coffee-producing nations?
 These aren’t just feelgood thoughts: they might motivate us to redesign the global coffee supply in sustainable ways which bring prosperity and success to all actors.

 Take a look at the coffee industry article and see how it appears through the VCS frame.
 Imagine you were working for one of the players involved.
 What approach would you take?

-This blog post is based on my early reading of Rafael Ramírez and Ulf Mannervik’s Strategy for a Networked World, in the spirit of “showing one’s working”.
+This blog post is based on my reading of Rafael Ramírez and Ulf Mannervik’s Strategy for a Networked World, in the spirit of “showing one’s working”.
 Do check out the book for yourself if you want to fully get your head around VCS.